Lost-Outpost/sovngarde/README.md

 Grab the latest release of Wabbajack from [here](https://github.com/wabbajack-tools/wabbajack/releases) and place the `Wabbajack.exe` file in the _working folder_.

-Wabbajack will not work with Windows 7, I will not offer any kind of support for users of that operating system.

-The following files are **NOT** going to download themselves through Wabbajack.
-Yes I know, it's annoying, but there is nothing I can do for now about it.
-So since taking down the list would be even worse, ensure that those are downloaded somewhere; the next step is the creation of the folders for Wabbajack to function, and you will place those files in the "Downloads" Folder you will create.

 ### Downloading and Installing

 The download and installation process can take a little while (an hour or more) depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.
 To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.